vkstah/passman/README.md

-# Passman
+# Vault

-Passman is a lightweight and ultra-simple password manager built with Python for my personal use.
+Vault is a lightweight and ultra-simple password manager built with Python for my personal use.

 ## Requirements